-Summary: Neuman is senior lecturer of education at Western Galilee College, in Akko, Israel, and Guterman is a professor in the Department of Human Resources at the same institution.
+Summary: Neuman is senior lecturer of education at Western Galilee College, in Akko, Israel, and Guterman is senior lecturer in the Department of Human Resources at the same institution.
 Using a mixed methods design, the authors of this article questioned 62 families in Israel about their motivations for homeschooling.

 Homeschooling in Israel first appeared during the 1990s.
 Back then, only about 60 families engaged in the practice.
 However, due to growing criticism of the country’s education system and the quest for alternatives to traditional schools, there are now approximately 360 families who homeschool their children in Israel.
 Although there has been much research on parental motivations in the US, there has been little such research in Israel.
 Neuman and Guterman focus on the following two questions:

 - Do parents with different levels of education homeschool for different reasons?

 - Are their reasons for homeschooling associated with particular personality traits?